zetaPRIME/libstarlight/README.md

 * [nlohmann::json (JSON For Modern C++)](https://github.com/nlohmann/json)

 ## Okay, so how do I use this?
-(section WIP, take a look at the testbed for a somewhat messy example)
+(section WIP, take a look at the testbed for a slightly scattered example)

 To ensure your application runs properly without themes installed to the SD card, it is recommended to include a copy of the default theme (or any theme with no fallback) at `romfs:/.fallback_theme`.

+(Themes on SD go in `sdmc:/.starlight/themes/`)

 ## License
 * MIT (see [license.md](license.md))